 It was during one of these marathon tape-editing sessions that the idea occurred to me: given that we had overcome misgivings about airing the opinions of ordinary people, and given that the seven-second delay had been conceived, why don't we simply put on our own national open-line show?
-We could certainly do it to a higher standard, it would be much more topical being done live-to-air and would be literally fulfilling the key CBC mandate of bringing Canadians together.
+We could certainly do it to a higher standard, it would be much more topical being done live to air and would be fulfilling the key CBC mandate of bringing Canadians together.

-My immediate boss Margaret Howes, the then-Supervisor of Current Affairs for Quebec Region, was not just supportive but outright enthusiastic — partly because I was proposing it as a Montreal origination and partly because she saw it as a format genuinely suited to the radio medium.
-She assisted in preparing the proposal, which was sent in early 1965 to senior network officers in Toronto.
+My immediate boss Margaret Howes, then-supervisor of current affairs for Quebec region, was not just supportive but outright enthusiastic — partly because I was proposing it as a Montreal show and partly because she saw it as a format genuinely suited to the radio medium.
+Howes assisted in preparing the proposal, which was sent in early 1965 to senior network officers in Toronto.
 Many meetings and memos transpired in the coming months, culminating in approval for a one-time pilot program in May.